kubernetes/website/docs/tasks/inject-data-application/environment-variable-expose-pod-information.md

 *Downward API*.

-## Using Pod fields as values for environment variables
+## Use Pod fields as values for environment variables

 In this exercise, you create a Pod that has one Container.
 Here is the configuration file for the Pod: